altunixon/wips/lns/altina_ln/ASP-52-.md

 “What?”

-Vanessa made a gesture of some shape.
+Vanessa made a gesture of some shape.<br/>

 “Sword!
 Your Highness Marie Quatre’s sword!
 I heard that it was broken?”

 “Eh?”

-The one groaning was Altina.
+The one groaning was Altina.<br/>

-Placing her hand on her petite chest, she lowered her head.
+Placing her hand on her petite chest, she lowered her head.<br/>

-Vanessa saw that action.
+Vanessa saw that action.<br/>

 “Arara, Your Highness Marie Quatre, the sword really broke?”